They Nap, You Hustle: 13 Ways To Earn Money While Your Kids are Asleep

 Not every day will yield that glorious uninterrupted work time.
 Some days, you’ll have to squeeze in a few minutes of work during your child’s power nap, or after you’ve put your kids to bed.

-Here are a few at-home job opportunities, whether the kids are out for a few minutes or a few hours.
+Here are a few at-home money-making opportunities, whether the kids are out for a few minutes or a few hours.

 You’ve been running around all day, and your brain is fried.
 The baby is finally asleep.